shapedthought/rvtools2vse/README.md

 -i / --include-powered-off
 ```

-In normal operation the powered off VMs will be excluded, using this flag will add them to the results.
+In normal operation, the powered-off VMs will be excluded; using this flag will add them to the results.

 ```
 -p / --print